Early texts of Shakespeare's works: Folios

 The folio format was reserved for expensive, prestigious volumes.
 During Shakespeare's lifetime, stage plays were not generally taken seriously as literature and not considered worthy of being collected into folios, so the plays printed while he was alive were printed as quartos.
 His poems were never included in his collected works until the eighteenth century.

 It was not until 1616, the year of Shakespeare's death, that Ben Jonson defied convention by issuing a folio collection of his own plays and poems.
 Seven years later the folio volume Mr. William Shakespeare's Comedies, Histories & Tragedies appeared; this edition is now called the First Folio.
 It contains 36 plays, 18 of which were printed for the first time.
 Because Shakespeare was dead, the folio was compiled by John Heminges and Henry Condell (fellow actors in Shakespeare's company), and arranged into comedies, histories and tragedies.
 The First Folio is generally looked to by actors and directors as the purest form of Shakespeare's text.
-While punctuation and grammar aren't always accurate by today's rules, these things served as direction to the actors on how to say the lines.
+While punctuation and grammar are not always accurate by today's rules, these things served as direction to the actors on how to say the lines.

 The First Folio was compiled by Heminges and Condell but published by a trio of stationers (booksellers and publishers): William Jaggard, his son Isaac Jaggard, and Edward Blount.
 William Aspley and John Smethwick participated in the endeavor as subsidiary partners.
 It contained, in addition to blandishments provided by various admirers of Shakespeare, such as the dedication signed by "John Heminge and Henry Condell", 36 plays.
 They included Troilus and Cressida, which was not, however, listed in the table of contents, but omitted Pericles and The Two Noble Kinsmen, which are now usually considered canonical.
 The Jaggards were printers, and did the actual printing of the book.
 The elder Jaggard has seemed an odd choice to many commentators, given his problematical relationship with the Shakespeare canon: Jaggard issued the suspect collection The Passionate Pilgrim in 1599 and 1612, and in 1619 printed the so-called False Folio, ten pirated or spurious Shakespearean plays, some with false dates and title pages.
 It is thought that the printing of the First Folio was such an enormous task that the Jaggards' shop was simply needed to get the job done.
 William Jaggard was old, infirm, and blind by 1623, and in fact died a month before the First Folio was complete.

 The First Folio was reprinted three times in the 17th century:

 The Second Folio appeared in 1632.
 Isaac Jaggard had died in 1627, and Edward Blount had transferred his rights to stationer Robert Allot in 1630.
 The Second Folio was published by Allot, William Aspley, Richard Hawkins, Richard Meighen, and John Smethwick, and printed by Thomas Cotes.
 It contained the same plays as the First Folio and much of the same additional material, with the addition of an unsigned poem by John Milton.